The genuine DesktopWeather.exe file is a software component of The Weather Channel Desktop by The Weather Channel Interactive.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the DesktopWeather.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as The Weather Channel Desktop (version 6) belongs to software The Weather Channel Interactive Consumer Application Software or The Weather Channel Desktop (version 6) by The Weather Channel Interactive (www.weather.com).
+The process known as The Weather Channel Desktop (version 6) belongs to software The Weather Channel Desktop (version 6) or The Weather Channel Interactive Consumer Application Software by The Weather Channel Interactive (www.weather.com).

 Description: DesktopWeather.exe is not essential for Windows and will often cause problems.
 The file DesktopWeather.exe is located in a subfolder of "C:\Program Files".

-There is an icon for this program on the taskbar next to the clock.
 The program has a visible window.
 There is no information about the author of the file.
 It is a Verisign signed file.
 The file has a digital signature.
 The DesktopWeather.exe file is not a Windows core file.
 The program can be removed using the Control Panel's Add\Remove programs applet.
 The program listens for or sends data on open ports to a LAN or the Internet.
 DesktopWeather.exe is able to record keyboard and mouse inputs and connect to the Internet.
-Therefore the technical security rating is 6% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 12% dangerous, however you should also read the user reviews.